 Everything was going great!
 Until…you handed your child cereal in their Paw Patrol bowl.
 The bowl they LOVED yesterday and every meal needed to be served out of their favorite Paw Patrol bowl.
 Somehow by the time dinner was over and your child went to bed when they woke in the morning their favorite Paw Patrol bowl that they loved YESTERDAY was all of a sudden the worst thing ever.
 It actually seems like everything you knew about your child yesterday is suddenly wrong!

-“I wanted the blue bowl!” or “I wanted 5 chicken nuggets not 3!” or “I don’t want that shirt!“
+“I wanted the blue bowl!” or “I wanted 5 chicken nuggets, not 3!” or “I don’t want that shirt!“

-My this time you’re wondering “What happened to my happy, sweet, and loving child?”
+This time you’re wondering “What happened to my happy, sweet, and loving child?”

 By now your goal of stay calm today seems to drift farther and farther away…as your stress, frustration, and anger rise.
 It seems like no matter what you do, or the requests you make, or how calm you try to be.
 Your child throws themselves on the ground in tears kicking and screaming and you just LOSE IT!